Once upon a time...

 Pubstops.org

-This web site is a light hearted attempted to share this with the world and where possible encourage similar real ale loving gricers to do the same.
+This web site is a light hearted attempt to share this with the world and -where possible- encourage similar real ale loving gricers to do the same.

 You can read and smile at the ridiculous rules, admittedly laced with a few personal memories.
 You can marvel at the destinations reached and click on the map for hints of where to go should you embark on such an enjoyable pursuit.
 You can also enjoy some of the photographs that have been taken over the years.